Cybersecurity as a System Dependency in Mission-Critical Computing

 Transparency Across the Computing Stack

-Modern platforms are layered by design.
+Modern platforms, including r&d hardware used in high-assurance programs, are layered by design.
 Hardware, firmware, operating systems, hypervisors, drivers, and update mechanisms often originate from multiple trusted sources.
 Each layer presents an opportunity to reinforce transparency around provenance, access control, and lifecycle planning.

 When organizations take the time to validate firmware sources, document update processes, and define access boundaries, they gain practical advantages.
 Troubleshooting becomes more straightforward.
 Change management becomes more disciplined.
 Long-term program planning becomes more predictable.